MarieJadeMarcil/soil_classification/README.md

 ### **Context**

 This application and repertory was created to offer an web application to the agricultural rural communities.
-This application aims to help farmer reduce their resources to determine what soil type their dealing with and what crops they should prioratiize.
+This application aims to help farmer reduce their resources to determine what soil type their dealing with and what crops they should grow.

 ### **Model**

-The Densely Connected Model DenseNet-121 was trained with the [Soil Type Dataset](https://www.kaggle.com/datasets/jayaprakashpondy/soil-image-dataset) and successfully predicted soil types and crop recommendations.
+The Densely Connected Model DenseNet-121 was trained with the [Soil Type Dataset](https://www.kaggle.com/code/arjupaudel/soil-crop-recomendation/) and successfully predicted soil types and crop recommendations.

 ### **Installation**